JSchlensok/VespaG/README.md

 - `--output/-o`:Path for saving created CSV and/or H5 files.
 Defaults to `./output`.
 - `--embeddings/-e`: Path to pre-computed ESM2 (`esm2_t36_3B_UR50D`) input embeddings.
 Embeddings will be generated from scratch if no path is provided and saved in `./output`.
 Please note that embedding generation on CPU can be slow.
 - `--mutation-file`: CSV file specifying specific mutations to score.
 If not provided, the whole single-site mutational landscape of all input proteins will be scored.
-- `--id-map`: CSV file mapping embedding IDs (first column) to FASTA IDs (second column) if they're different.
-Does not have to cover cases with identical IDs.
 - `--single-csv`: Whether to return one CSV file for all proteins instead of a single file for each protein.
 - `--no-csv`: Whether no CSV output should be produced.
 - `--h5-output`: Whether a file containing predictions in HDF5 format should be created.